 UGC Warns Against Fake 'University of Colombo' Degrees in India, Terms Them Invalid

-This action was triggered by a fake advertisement—believed to have been circulated in vernacular languages like Marathi—promoting an honorary doctorate event in Pune, Maharashtra.
+UGC has taken action after a fake advertisement, has been circulated in regional languages like Marathi, promoting an honorary doctorate event in Pune, Maharashtra.

-The University Grants Commission (UGC) has issued a public notice warning students, parents, and the general public against falling prey to advertisements offering fake degrees, including honorary doctorates, in the name of the “University of Colombo” within India.
+University Grants Commission (UGC) has issued a public notice warning students, parents, and general public against falling prey to advertisements offering fake degrees, including honorary doctorates, in name of “University of Colombo” within India.

-The UGC has categorically clarified that no university by the name “University of Colombo” is recognised to operate in India or offer any undergraduate, postgraduate, or doctoral programmes—whether in regular, distance, or online mode.
+UGC has clarified that no university by name “University of Colombo” is recognised to operate in India or offer any undergraduate, postgraduate, or doctoral programmes, whether in regular, distance, or online mode.
 Any such claim or advertisement, therefore, is fraudulent and legally invalid, it said.

 “It is hereby brought to the notice of students, parents and the general public that no University in the name of University of Colombo exists in India in the list of UGC-recognized universities,” the official UGC notification stated.